hitvisc/hitvisc/TUTORIAL-en.md

 - The source from which the library was obtained,
 - Library access mode (closed, private, shared),
 - The source of the ligand file – if the file size is small, it can be downloaded directly; if the file size is large, you can specify a link to it on the file sharing site.
-After clicking the "Add a collection of ligands" button, the new library will appear in the list of ligand library cards, and will also be available for selection when creating a new project.
+After clicking the "Add a ligand collection" button, the new library will appear in the list of ligand library cards, and will also be available for selection when creating a new project.

 ![image](https://github.com/user-attachments/assets/58355b72-593c-4cc8-ba1d-47b0fb14ac46)

+### Editing and deleting ligand collections

+You can edit and/or delete a previously saved ligand collection.
+To do this, in the system interface, in the main window of the ligand collection list, on the flashcard of the corresponding ligand collection, select the item "Edit ligand collection" or "Delete ligand collection".
+Editing is available only for ligand collections that belong to this user and have the status "ready".
+You can edit the name, type of use, description, author and source.
+The functionality of editing a ligand collection is similar to the functionality of creating a ligand collection with previously filled in fields.
+Deletion is available only for ligand collections that belong to this user.
+When deleting, the ligand collection is transferred to the status "archived".

 ## Auxiliary functionality